kulturwunsch/Kultur-API-for-WP/readme.txt

 - translations for languag strings in admin-js are added
 - The Plugin is now registered for WP Consent Api usage
+- adding more Options to configure Partner grid (take at look at our Github documentation)
+- some code improvements
 - change: mapping for external entries intaxoomies changed vom displayname to external_id
 - fix: some Translation issues were fixed
+- fix: the partner api was not correct planned on (de)activation

 = 1.2.0 =